SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Fundamentally, ⟮math⟯ in LaTeX is always ⟮contained in its own environment.⟯ There are ⟮two types of math environments⟯ in ⟮LaTeX⟯, ⟮displayed (block in CSS terms⟯) and ⟮inline⟯.
-There exists ⟮a basic built-in environment⟯ for ⟮c+;both&nbsp;types of math environments⟯, ⟮displayed⟯ and ⟮inline⟯.
+There exists ⟮a basic built-in environment⟯ for ⟮c+;both types of math environments⟯, ⟮displayed⟯ and ⟮inline⟯.
 The ⟮basic built-in version⟯ of ⟮both types of math environment⟯ has ⟮a shorthand⟯ ⟮derived from TeX⟯ which  is ⟮now deprecated⟯.
 The ⟮TeX derived⟯ ⟮shorthands⟯ for ⟮the built-in math environments⟯ involves ⟮using the $ character⟯.
 The basic built-in version of both types of math environment has a shorthand exclusive to LaTeX whose use is encouraged.